 Below are some examples of the most common orthodontic problems.

-The appearance and function of your teeth are greatly influenced by this type of bite.
-It is usually characterized by the upper teeth or jaw extending too far forward or the lower teeth or jaw not extending far enough forward.
+The appearance and function of your teeth are impacted by this type of bite.
+It is characterized by the upper teeth extending too far forward or the lower teeth not extending far enough forward.

 Overbite or Deep Bite

 The upper front teeth excessively overlap the lower front teeth.
 It is not unusual for the lower front teeth to bite into the roof of the mouth with this condition.
 Excessive wear of the biting edges of the front teeth can be a problem resulting from having a deep overbite.